simplexsigil/omnifall-experiments/README.md

 **There we also provide links to download the features of all datasets which are needed for these experiments.**

-We might provide further convencience commits which do not change the experiments or functionality, but further improved documentation and facilitated setup [here](https://github.com/simplexsigil/omnifall-experiments).
+We might provide further convencience commits which do not change the experiments or functionality, but further improved documentation and facilitated setup for review [here](https://github.com/simplexsigil/omnifall-experiments/tree/release).

 ## Overview